If you haven’t cleaned your Keurig or other pod system coffee maker in a while, it’s probably dirty — like, really dirty.

 - Clean the K-Cup holder, water reservoir and lid, and drip tray and drip tray cover in the sink with dish soap

 - Wet your brush with some purified water to remove the old coffee grounds from the area where you removed the K-Cup holder.
-Wet a paper towel a use it on the end of the butter knife to get to hard-to-reach spots.
+Wet a paper towel and use it on the end of the butter knife to get to hard-to-reach spots.

 - Repeat this process in the area where you removed the water reservoir

-- Replace the water reservoir, fill it half way with the distilled vinegar and start the brew process (with no K-Cup)
+- Replace the water reservoir, fill it halfway with the distilled vinegar and start the brew process (with no K-Cup)